BrunoZell/ask.network/lightpaper.md

 **Offers** represent the supply side of productive output and are published by service providers according to their organizations production capacity.

-**Matches** represent a selection of one or more active offers, each specifying a partially filled order form, which expectedly will lead to one or more asks being fulfilled.
-Further it specifies user instructions if the delivery is interactive.
+Proposed **Matches** claim one or more ask would get filled if a specified list of offers would get ordered.

 Asks and offers are authored in different perspectives, that of the consumer or service provider, respectively.
-Market makers task is to translate between those perspectives, finding out when to order what service offering to expectidely fulfill asks of one or more users.
+The market makers task is to translate between those perspectives, finding out when to order what service offering to expectedly fulfill asks of one or more users.

 Now let's generalize a futures product with physical delivery.
 For any offer to be listed in the networks offer book, it must implement an abstract coordination interface: offer -> order -> deal -> production -> delivery -> settlement -> settled.

 Each offer defines an order formular.
 When a user likes to order a service, he will fill out the offers order formular, sign it and send it to the service provider.
 The service provider analyzes the order and if we likes to provide that service, he signs a deal acknowledging and accepting that order.
-A newly signed deal initially is in an active state and comparable to open interest in a traditional futures product.
+A newly signed deal initially is in an active state and comparable to open interest in a traditional futures contract.

-Offer consists of commitments conditioned on signed deals of that offer.
+An offers underlying commitment scheme consists of commitments conditioned on signed deals of that very offer.
 Therefore, once the deal is signed and published, worker agents orchestrated by the service provider automatically commit to actions that make up the service.

 First, there is a production phase in which worker agents prepare everything for a successful delivery.
 When production is done, the benefitiary will be notified that the product is ready for delivery.
 The condition for this notification is defined in the original offer and can only be changed if the active deal is renegotiated.